About Us

 Member (term 2019 - 2026)

 Allen owns a 22-acre farm in Fayette County, where he breeds racehorses and operates a winery and micro-distillery.
-His farm produces rye and wheat for bourbon, as well as grapes for wine.

 Former Board of Supervisors